Rok Espresso Maker Review: Is This Budget Manual Machine Any Good?

 You should use a fine grind with your ROK espresso maker, as espresso brewing happens in only 20-30 seconds and coarse ground coffee would let the water flow too quickly, resulting in under-extracted coffee.
 We recommend grinding the coffee beans yourself to obtain the best flavor.
 If you need a grinder and want something that can complement your new ROK Espresso maker, the company sells a similarly-shaped grinder.

 Lever espresso machines are better if you want full control over the extraction process and manually feel the pressure needed to brew espresso.
-Find out more about all the different types of espresso machines here.
+They are often preferred by purists and coffee aficionados due to the fact they offer a more traditional, hands-on approach to making espresso.

 - Kilbride, D. (2017, June 8).
 How Does Pressure Affect Espresso Quality?.
 Retrieved from https://perfectdailygrind.com/2017/06/how-does-pressure-affect-espresso-quality/